-Axtel has a Single Concession for commercial use, under which it is authorized to provide any telecommunications and/or broadcasting service, including, but not limited to local fixed and mobile telephony; national and international long distance, SMS (short message service), purchase or rental of network capacity for the generation, transmission or reception of data, signals, writings, images, voice, sounds and other information of any nature; rental of digital circuits, etc.
+Axtel has 3 (three) single concessions for commercial use, one in favor of Axtel S.A.B. de C.V., another one given to Alestra Servicios Móviles, S.A. de C.V., and another one in favor of Alestra Innovación Digital, S de R.L de C.V, under which the Company is duly authorized to provide any telecommunications and/or broadcasting service, including, but not limited to the services of local fixed and mobile telephony; national and international long distance, SMS (short message service), purchase or rental of network capacity for the generation, transmission or reception of data, signals, writings, images, voice, sounds and other information of any nature; rental of digital circuits, etc.

-In 2020, the Federal Telecommunications Institute (IFT for its Spanish initials) delivered in favor of Axtel, upon acceptance of new conditions and payment of consideration, authorizations for the extension of the 20-year validity of the concessions to use, take advantage of and exploit frequency bands for specific use in the frequencies of 7 GHz.
+In addition, Axtel S.A.B. de C.V. has concessions to use, take advantage of, and exploit frequency bands for specific use in the frequencies of 7 GHz.
 (1 concession), 10 GHz.
 (15 concessions), 15 GHz.
 (4 concessions), 23 GHz.
 (6 concessions) and 38 GHz.
 (5 concessions).